Cynthia Nixon Is Raging Against The Machine

 As hard as Nixon has worked to prove her chops, it’s unclear if she can really clinch it.
 The fact remains: She is still trailing Gov. Cuomo by more than 30 points.

-Even many Manhattan-dwelling, left-leaning young people still wonder whether she's truly in it to win it, the question inevitably turning to whether her campaign has even been upstate.
+Even many Manhattan and Brooklyn-dwelling, left-leaning young people still wonder whether she's truly in it to win it, the question inevitably turning to whether her campaign has even been upstate.

 It has — multiple times.
 Labor Day weekend, Nixon kicked off a multi-day upstate tour, visiting Rochester, Syracuse, Ithaca, Schenectady, Saratoga Springs, and Kingston, to talk schools, infrastructure, and Gov. Cuomo’s $15 minimum wage policy, which currently excludes upstate.
 And she’s now challenging Gov. Cuomo to join her in another debate, this one focusing on upstate issues since their last debate made no mention of the region.
 He has yet to respond.